anyscale/madewithml.github.io/docs/courses/mlops/baselines.md

 ### Data imbalance

-We'll factor class weights in our objective function ([binary cross entropy with logits](https://pytorch.org/docs/stable/generated/torch.nn.BCEWithLogitsLoss.html){:target="_blank"}) to help with class imbalance.
+We'll factor class weights in our objective function ([binary cross entropy with logits](https://pytorch.org/docs/stable/generated/torch.nn.BCEWithLogitsLoss.html){:target="_blank"}) to help with [class imbalance](labeling.md#data-imbalance){:target="_blank"}.
 There are many other techniques such as over sampling from underrepresented classes, undersampling, etc. but we'll cover these in a separate unit lesson on data imbalance.

 ```python linenums="1"
 # Class weights